Employment and unemployment

 - to obtain quarterly estimates;

-- to implement efficient dispersion evaluators.
+- to introduce efficient dispersion estimators.

 Weighting